lopespm/lopespm.github.com/source/_posts/2016-10-05-deep-reinforcement-learning-racing-game.markdown

 <!--more-->

 The agent learnt how to play by being rewarded for high speeds and penalized for crashing or going off road.
-It fetched the game’s screens, car speed, number of off-road wheels and collision state from the emulator and issued actions to it such as pressing the left, right, accelerate or brake button.
+It fetched the game’s screens, car speed, number of off-road wheels and collision state from the emulator and issued actions to it such as pressing the left, right, accelerate or brake virtual button.

 Agent trainer implements the deep Q learning algorithm used by [Google’s DeepMind Team to play various Atari 2600 games](http://www.readcube.com/articles/10.1038/nature14236?shared_access_token=Lo_2hFdW4MuqEcF3CVBZm9RgN0jAjWel9jnR3ZoTv0P5kedCCNjz3FJ2FhQCgXkApOr3ZSsJAldp-tw3IWgTseRnLpAc9xQq-vTA2Z5Ji9lg16_WvCy4SaOgpK5XXA6ecqo8d8J7l4EJsdjwai53GqKt-7JuioG0r3iV67MQIro74l6IxvmcVNKBgOwiMGi8U0izJStLpmQp6Vmi_8Lw_A%3D%3D).
 It uses a reward function and hyperparameters that fit best for Out Run, but could potentially be used to [play other games or solve other problems](#plugging-other-problems-and-games).